 Part D often has an income-adjusted premium, with higher premiums for those in higher income brackets.

-Consumers may choose between the following:
+Consumers may choose from among the following plan types:

-Preferred Provider Organizations (PPOs): A PPO allows people to visit any doctor or hospital they want in most situations.
+A PPO allows people to visit any doctor or hospital they want in most situations.

 The deductible depends on the individual plan, and a person must purchase Medicare Part D to receive prescription drug coverage.

-Medicare supplement insurance, commonly known as Medigap, covers some out-of-pocket expenses for people with Medicare Parts A and B.
+Medicare supplement insurance, commonly known as Medigap, covers some out-of-pocket expenses for people with Medicare parts A and B.

-Medigap covers deductibles, co-payments, and coinsurance.
-A person must have Parts A and B to qualify for a Medicare supplement plan.
+Medigap covers deductibles, copayments, and coinsurance.
+A person must have parts A and B to qualify for a Medicare supplement plan.

 Those enrolled in Medicare Advantage should not have a Medigap plan.
-A person cannot use their Medigap policy to pay their Medicare Advantage Plan copayments, deductibles, and premiums.
+A person cannot use their Medigap policy to pay their Medicare Advantage plan copayments, deductibles, and premiums.

 Private insurers sell Medigap policies, so coverage varies according to the insurance company.
 These policies may cover services that are not available under Medicare.

-Medigap is a single user policy, so spouses must buy their own coverage.
+Medigap is a single-user policy, so spouses must buy their own coverage.

 • Community pricing: Premiums are the same regardless of age.

 • Issue age-related: When a person starts the policy, the insurance provider factors their age into the premium.
-That means buying the policy promptly after reaching 65 years of age is more cost-effective.
+That means buying the policy promptly after reaching 65 years of age is more cost effective.

 • Attain age-related: The insurer bases the original premium on the person’s current age, but premiums rise as time passes.

 The price of Medigap plans varies by state.
-As noted, prices are lower when the person buys a policy as soon as they reach the age of Medicare eligibility.
+As noted, prices are lower when a person buys a policy as soon as they reach the age of Medicare eligibility.
 Individual insurance companies may also offer discounts.

 Medigap does not cover: